 On Oct.
 7, 1952, at the age of 16, Beverly married 22-year-old farmer Carl E. Williams (1930- ? ), son of Ray and Pearl (Atherson) Williams.
 At the time, he lived in his hometown of Guysville, Athens County.

 Later, she wed Clarence E. Thompson (1928-1981), the son of Louis and Margaret (Moore) Thompson of Pomeroy, OH.
 Clarence had been married once before, and brought four children to the marriage -- Janine Thompson, Debby Thompson, Mike Thompson and Steve Thompson.

 Beverly and Clarence had at least one son of their own, Brian Thompson, and resided in Stewart, Athens County.
 Several other children were involved in some way -- Nancy Lanning, John Williams and Kelly Davis.

 Clarence was employed from 1974 to 1981 as a mechanic at Bill Edwards Pontiac in Athens.
 He passed away at the age of 52 on May 16, 1981, "following an extended illness," reported the Daily Sentinel.
 Interment was in the Stewart Cemetery.

 Beverly survived her husband by more than a quarter of a century.
 She kept company for most of that time with her companion, James "Jim" Howell.
 She died on Dec.
 18, 2008, at the age of 72,in Marietta Memorial Hospital.
 The Athens Messenger published her obituary with a photograph, noting that she was survived by seven grandchildren and five great-grandchildren.
-Her remains were placed into rest in Stewart Cemetery.
+Her remains were placed into rest beside her husband's in Stewart Cemetery.

 ~ Daughter Eudora Area (Minerd) Barnhart VanKeuren ~